jonathan-hs-zhang/Jonathan-personal-site/src/data/about.md

 # Travel / Geography

-- I've been to approximately 10 countries, many of which I would like to revisit.
+- I've had the opportunity to visit approximately 10 countries, many of which I'm eager to revisit.

-- More details can be seen in stats, titled cities visited.
+- Additional details about my travels can be found in the statistics section titled "Metropolis Visited."

 # Fun facts

-- I once wanted to try the life of Hobos, so I took 50 rmb (about 10 Canian dollars) and tried to live without any help.
+- I once embarked on an adventure to experience life as a hobo, setting out with only 50 RMB (roughly 10 Canadian dollars) to survive without any assistance.
-- I have been to more than 5 countries, even included Colombia, a gloablly identified dangerours country in South America.
+- Despite its reputation, I've ventured to more than 5 countries, including Colombia, which is globally recognized as a dangerous country in South America.
-- I donot drink coffee, only tea.
-Coffee tastes so bad to me.
+- I'm not a fan of coffee; tea is my preferred beverage due to my distaste for the taste of coffee
-- I can experience all playland facilities without any scream and fear.
+- I possess an unusual fearlessness, being able to experience all amusement park rides without a single scream or hint of fear.

 # I dream of

-- Inspiring and feeling inspired.
+- Inspiring and being inspired by others.
-- Enabling a brighter future for everyone, regardless of political or socioeconomic status.
+- Contributing to a brighter future for everyone, irrespective of their political or socioeconomic background.
 - Treating every individual with genuine kindness and respect.
-- Staying curious.
+- Nurturing a perpetual sense of curiosity.
-- Continually improving.
+- Striving for continual self-improvement.